nwimmer123/public_library_app/2_library_users.md

 rails g model library name:string floor_count:integer floor_area:integer
 ```

-We want a `user` to be able to join a library, but this means a `m:n` relationship.
+We want a `user` to be able to join a library, but this means a `n:n` relationship.
 A user will have many libraries and library will have many users.

 Thus we need a `library_user` model.